dshemetov/Epidemiology/Epidemiology.md

   publicly available parasite rate survey points, mosquito occurrence points and raster surfaces from the ['Malaria Atlas Project'](https://malariaatlas.org/) servers as well as utility functions for plotting the downloaded data.
+- `r pkg("epidatr")`: An R client for the [Delphi Epidata API](https://cmu-delphi.github.io/delphi-epidata/), which provides access to a wide range of epidemiological data, including COVID-19 data.

 ### COVID-19